ambercouch/ac-wordpress-composer/wp-content/plugins/paid-memberships-pro/readme.txt

 ### Paid Memberships Pro is a free membership plugin for WordPress

-Our plugin is 100% GPL and available from the WordPress repository or on our site at [www.paidmembershipspro.com](https://www.paidmembershipspro.com).
+Our plugin is 100% GPL and can be downloaded at [www.paidmembershipspro.com/documentation/download/](https://www.paidmembershipspro.com/documentation/download/).

 The full version of the plugin is offered with no restrictions or additional licenses required.

 Developers should get involved at [our GitHub page](https://github.com/strangerstudios/paid-memberships-pro/).

 ### Compare PMPro to Other Membership Plugins and Platforms
 Are you comparing Paid Memberships Pro with another membership plugin or third-party platform?
 We have a series of [product comparison guides](https://www.paidmembershipspro.com/category/product-comparison/) that will help you see the distinct features of PMPro as compared to other options, including: